 4. THE ROAD TO FINALIZING SPECS (1) INITIAL DESIGNS

-In the fourth to fifth installments of this series, we'll take a break from "Sentinel Nine Inside The BIOHAZARD World" to introduce the planning and development segments of how the specifications for the 2013 limited edition "Sentinel Nine Leon Model" were decided.
+In the fourth to fifth installments of this series, we'll take a break from the "Sentinel Nine In The BIOHAZARD World" to introduce the planning and development segments of how the specifications for the 2013 limited edition "Sentinel Nine Leon Model" were decided.

 In the third article of this series, we decided on the (D) plan for the style direction.
 After this, the specs for each part will be finalized, but let's start by looking at the features of (D) before the changes.